 Jill McLachlan is an educator and author who has worked extensively with teachers across the sector.
 Her experiences, and clarity of thought, bring hope for change to educators, supporting people to practically grapple with what is required to embrace new ways of doing and being school.
 She is an advocate for approaches to teaching and learning that place relationships and deep thinking at the heart of practice.

 Her much celebrated book ‘Unearthing Why’, co-authored with Clare Britt, brings together rich stories from practice, that celebrate children’s capacity to learn and think together.
 Whether she’s speaking, writing, teaching or leading – you can be sure Jill will be inviting educators to put rich theory into practice each and every day.

-In 2019, Jill McLachlan was thrilled to take up a position with Blue Gum Community School in Canberra to establish an additional campus of the school in NSW.
+In 2019, Jill McLachlan was thrilled to take up a position as an Education Director at Blue Gum Community School to establish an additional campus of the school in Hornsby NSW.
 Opening this door has meant closing another.
 Although you will still find Jill popping up on the speaking circuit at conferences, in this new season, Jill will no longer be taking on consultancy work.

 Although hanging up her hat as a consultant, Jill’s thinking will still be shared through blogging and future publications.
 If you’d like to stay in touch, or be the first to hear about new books coming out or where Jill is speaking next, please subscribe to our mailing list.

 “… we found ourselves partnering with them, instead of leading them, honoured to be their co-researchers, instead of positioned as the source of information and facts to be taught.” (p.191)